 Bonnie Goldberg, Manager of Events & Communications

 Bonnie oversees development events, including Home Runs for Horton’s Kids, Give Thanks & Give Back, and smaller donor and board events.
-She also leads organizational communications projects.
-Before joining Horton’s Kids, Bonnie managed events and development operations at Children’s Law Center in Washington, DC, and served as a development intern at the American Visionary Art Museum in Baltimore, MD.
+She also leads organizational communications projects and serves as liaison to the Board of Directors.
+Before joining Horton’s Kids, Bonnie managed events and development operations at Children’s Law Center in Washington, DC.
 She has a BA in Writing Seminars and French from Johns Hopkins University.

 LaToya Hackett, Program Assistant